MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 Properties:

 1. All Common Properties: For information, see the Common properties section of this document.

 2. Value: This is a required attribute.
 It specifies the schema attribute binding on the server to which the data is uploaded.

 3. ContentType: This is an optional, string-type attribute.
 This is the data type that the file is saved to on the server.
 This can be set to Text or Binary.
 When the property is missing, the default value is Binary.

 4. MaxFileSize: This is an optional, string-type attribute.
 MaxFileSize defines how big the uploaded file size can be.
 By default, if the property is missing, the maximum size is 1 megabyte (MB).

 5. PromptedForNoValue: This is an optional, string-type attribute.
 It defines the text that appears to the user when a file is not being uploaded.

+6. ValidateImage: This is an optional, boolean-type attribute.
+It defines if the uploaded content should be verified to ensure that it is an image.
+The uploaded file is verified by attempting to process the uploaded content with the .NET Framework [Image.FromStream()](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.image.fromstream?view=netframework-3.5) method.

+> [!IMPORTANT]
+> The ValidateImage property is only available in MIM update rollup 4.3.2195.0 and newer.

 Events: